Transcript - episode 13: the importance of immigrants to Minnesota's businesses

-Christy Kallevig: Welcome to Vital Connections on Air, a podcast brought to you by University of Minnesota Extension Center for Community Vitality that explores the trends and topics important to communities and leaders throughout Minnesota.
-My name is Christy Kallevig, Extension Educator for the Center for Community Vitality, and today we continue to explore Minnesota workforce challenges by visiting with Bill Blazer, Senior Vice President for Public Affairs and Business Development with the Minnesota Chamber of Commerce.
-Welcome to Vital Connections on Air, Bill.
+Christy Kallevig: Welcome to Vital Connections On Air, a podcast brought to you by University of Minnesota Extension Center for Community Vitality that explores the trends and topics important to communities and leaders throughout Minnesota.
+My name is Christy Kallevig, Extension educator for the Center for Community Vitality, and today we continue to explore Minnesota workforce challenges by visiting with Bill Blazer, Senior Vice President for Public Affairs and Business Development with the Minnesota Chamber of Commerce.
+Welcome to Vital Connections On Air, Bill.

 Bill Blazer: It's great to be with you, Christy.

-Christy Kallevig: Most people might be familiar with their local Chamber of Commerce that is in their communities, but Minnesota has its own Chamber of Commerce.
+Christy Kallevig: Most people might be familiar with their local Chamber of Commerce that is in their communities, but Minnesota has its own chamber of commerce.
 What do you do within your role for Minnesota Chamber and how do you work with communities?

-Bill Blazer: The state chamber is a statewide version of local chambers and interestingly there's kind of a division of labor, if you will, among the United States Chamber, which is the national organization; the Minnesota Chamber, which is the statewide association; and then the local chamber.
+Bill Blazer: The state chamber is a statewide version of local chambers and interestingly, there's kind of a division of labor, if you will, among the United States Chamber, which is the national organization; the Minnesota Chamber, which is the statewide association; and then the local chambers.
 They're probably 120 local chambers in Minnesota that are staffed.
 There are some that have purely volunteer leaders, but about 120 have staff.
 The local chambers tend to focus on supporting and building their local community, particularly their business sector.
 At the state chamber, our focus is on state policies and state legislation.

 So we spend an enormous amount of time at the state capital and with the state's various regulatory agencies making sure that they understand the views of Minnesota businesses and what those businesses need in order to change and grow in our state.
 So think of the Minnesota Chamber as a statewide policy advocacy organization, and we've been around for about a hundred, almost 110 years.
 Interestingly, since the beginning we've been bringing the views, advocating the views of Minnesota business to our state policymakers.

 About 15 years ago, we began a program called Grow Minnesota.
-Grow Minnesota is our economic development program and its focus is to work one on one with Minnesota companies to help them change and grow in Minnesota.
-So on the one hand, we're at the legislature advocating for all businesses and on the other hand, we're working one on one with Minnesota companies.
+Grow Minnesota is our economic development program and its focus is to work one-on-one with Minnesota companies to help them change and grow in Minnesota.
+So on the one hand, we're at the legislature advocating for all businesses and on the other hand, we're working one-on-one with Minnesota companies.
 In the course of a year, we will visit about 700 Minnesota businesses.
 We do that with the help of several local chambers from around the state, and of those 700 companies, we will probably provide some kind of assistance to about 200 of them.

 Assistance for us is typically linking the company with a state local or federal resource that can resolve the particular issue that the company has presented to us.
 So we act kind of as a bridge to other resources.
 And at that bridge, we're helping a company resolve an issue and by doing that, nine times out of 10, we're helping that company to grow in our state.
 That's the whole purpose of Grow Minnesota.
 So like I said, the state chamber, we're an advocacy organization.
-And on the one hand we advocate for all companies through the work that we do with the legislature, but then we also have programs like Grow Minnesota where we work one on one with Minnesota businesses.
+And on the one hand we advocate for all companies through the work that we do with the legislature, but then we also have programs like Grow Minnesota where we work one-on-one with Minnesota businesses.

 Christy Kallevig: So, how many folks do you have in your organization to meet those two different roles?

 Bill Blazer: So our staff is about 35 people.
-And actually Christy, in addition to the work at the legislature and the Grow Minnesota program, we also run two programs, one called Minnesota Waste Wise, and another one called Minnesota Energy Smart.
+And actually, Christy, in addition to the work at the legislature and the Grow Minnesota program, we also run two programs, one called Minnesota Waste Wise, and another one called Minnesota Energy Smart.
 Waste Wise works with companies individually to help them operate in a more environmentally sustainable fashion.

 So we help them with their recycling programs.
 We help them use their resources more efficiently.
-Energy Smart does the same sort of thing except its focus is on energy conservation and helping companies find ways to basically lower their electric bill by using electricity more efficiently or just using less of it, period.
+Energy Smart does the same sort of thing, except its focus is on energy conservation and helping companies find ways to basically lower their electric bill by using electricity more efficiently or just using less of it, period.
 So, the staff of 36 covers the work at the legislature and then these programs that are designed to help companies one on one.